Lightning beat Stars 5-0 in first Stanley Cup rematch

 TAMPA, Fla.
 (AP) — Andrei Vasilevskiy made 20 saves for his second straight shutout and 23rd overall and the defending champion Tampa Bay Lightning beat the Dallas Stars 5-0 on Saturday night in the first Stanley Cup rematch of the season.

-The teams will meet again on Tuesday night in Dallas.
+The teams will meet again Tuesday night in Dallas.
 They had four previous scheduled meetings season postponed because of COVID protocols and weather issues in Dallas.

 Steven Stamkos and Anthony Cirelli each had a goal and an assist for Tampa Bay, and Ondrej Palat, Brayden Point and Pat Maroon also scored for Tampa Bay.
 The Lightning scored two power-play goals and one short-handed to extend their winning streak to four games.